MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-use-perfview-collect-event-trace-data.md

      The upper part of the **Advanced options**area includes check boxes and fields that specify the providers from which to collect event trace data.

-5. In the **Additional providers** field, type **Microsoft-DynamicsNav-Server**.
+5. In the **Additional providers** field, type **Microsoft-Dynamics365BusinessCentral-Server**.

-    -   If you want to filter on a specific trace event, include a colon after **Microsoft-DynamicsNav-Server**, followed by the hexadecimal keyword value for the trace event.
-For example, to collect trace events data on service call trace events only, then type  **Microsoft-DynamicsNav-Server:0x4**.
+    -   If you want to filter on a specific trace event, include a colon after **Microsoft-Dynamics365BusinessCentral-Server**, followed by the hexadecimal keyword value for the trace event.
+For example, to collect trace events data on service call trace events only, then type  **Microsoft-Dynamics365BusinessCentral-Server:0x4**.

     -   If you want to collect data on more than one trace event, add the keyword values for each trace event and then use the sum in the field.
-For example, if you want to collect data on service calls \(keyword value = 0x4\) and AL function traces \(keyword value = 0x8\), then type **Microsoft-DynamicsNav-Server:0xC** in the field.
+For example, if you want to collect data on service calls \(keyword value = 0x4\) and AL function traces \(keyword value = 0x8\), then type **Microsoft-Dynamics365BusinessCentral-Server:0xC** in the field.
 In hexadecimal, the sum of 0x4 and 0x8 is 0xC.

 6. Clear the check boxes above the **Additional providers** field for any providers that you do not want to collect data for.